-- Presides at all meetings of the general membership, Board of Directors and Executive Committee meetings.
+Presides at all meetings of the general membership, Board of Directors, and Executive Committee meetings.

-Serve as ex-officio member of all committees.
+Serves as ex-officio member of all committees.

-Appoint and direct these special committees;
+Appoint and direct these special committees:

-Awards Committee: This committee is in charge of ordering, engraving and delivering all awards for the Annual Installation Banquet held each year in June.
+Awards Committee: This committee is in charge of ordering, engraving, and delivering all awards for the Annual Installation Banquet held each year in June.

-Nominating Committee: The Nominating Commit-tee will select and interview potential candidates for club offices.
+Nominating Committee: The Nominating Committee will select and interview potential candidates for club offices.
 The committee shall submit a slate of qualifying candidates for the various club offices at the nominating meeting held each year in March.

 Safety Officer: The Safety Officer should inspect each club function for safety and potential hazards.
 He should review each event with the Lions International Checklist to limit liability and control possible problems.

-Facility/Food Committee: This committee is activated as needed to address issues arising from the meeting location, facility, catering and/or food services.
+Facility/Food Committee: This committee is activated as needed to address issues arising from the meeting location, facility, catering, and/or food services.

 1st VICE PRESIDENT

-- Finance & Fund Raising
+Finance & Fund Raising

-A) Recruiting/Orientation Committee: The Membership Committee is responsible for the addition of new members along with educating, involving and stimulating members to continue as active Lions.
-This committee processes all new membership applications, interviews potential new members and presents then to the board of directors for membership approval.
-This committee through out the Lions club year conducts new member inductions and orientations.
+Recruiting/Orientation Committee: This committee is responsible for the addition of new members along with educating, involving, and stimulating members to continue as active Lions.
+This committee processes all new membership applications, interviews potential new members, and presents them to the board of directors for membership approval.
+This committee conducts new member inductions and orientations throughout the year.